Additional Focus Areas

 ———————————————————————

-Amongst three core donors to help build museum in historic precinct, next to Jallianwala Baug, to communicate the realities of partition so current generations both understand it and value freedom.
-Today it is amongst the top places visited in Amritsar
+Amongst three core donors to help build a museum next to Jallianwala Baug, to communicate the realities of partition so current generations both understand it and value freedom.

 ———————————————————————